A Hutterite community in Manitoba finds common ground and strong friendship with the Syrian refugee family they helped to resettle.

 Elaine Hofer wraps Ali Al Hamoud in a blanket after the young Syrian spent the early afternoon in the snow. © UNHCR/Annie Sakkab

 Wanda Waldner warms up Raghad, who has been sledging on a nearby hill. © UNHCR/Annie Sakkab

 Members of the Hutterite group sponsoring the Al Hamoud family gather at Wanda Waldner’s house. © UNHCR/Annie Sakkab

-Elaine Hofer (left) helps Najwa Hussein to care for her newborn daughter, Janna. © UNHCR/Annie Sakkab
+Elaine Hofer (left) helps Najwa Hussein to care for her newborn daughter, Janna.
+The child, born in November 2016 in Canada, has helped strengthened the bonds between the Syrian family and the community sponsoring them. © UNHCR/Annie Sakkab

 Najwa, who wears a hijab and felt nervous about arriving in a new country with unknown customs, was relieved when her sponsors came into view.
 “When I saw their dress – preserving their heritage and their origins – this made me happy,” she says.
 She loved that the Hutterites still spoke German as their first language and that minorities in a large country could keep their identity and traditions.
 “A country doesn’t change anyone.
 If one changes, it’s from the inside.”

 While Paul, Wanda and Elaine were excited, not everyone on the colony was immediately receptive to sponsorship.
 Even Paul’s daughter, Kayla, was apprehensive – unsure why her father was challenging the stability of daily life.

 “When they came down the escalator, I started to jump I was so excited.”